blazehalderman/Project-Jasper/README.md

 # Project-Jasper
-Battleship game AI using Python
+Battleship game with TensorFlow AI using Python